GodotVR/godot_openxr/README.md

 ## Versions

-Requires Godot 3.3, does not (yet) work with Godot 4.
+Requires Godot 3.4, does not (yet) work with Godot 4.

 ## Status

-* This plugin supports Linux/X11 and Windows.
+* This plugin supports Linux/X11, Windows and Android (Oculus Quest only).
 * VR is tested with SteamVR, Monado and Oculus runtimes.
 * Support for most common controllers, additional controllers can be configured using OpenXRConfig.